 Automotive protection standards and company-specific requirements

 Often the most well-intended specifications, though well thought out, cannot meet the best estimates for energy levels and peak voltages of transients and surges.
-To complicate matters, electronic systems are getting more and more sensitive as process geometries decrease, and operating voltages are reduced.
+To complicate matters, electronic systems are getting increasingly sensitive as process geometries decrease and operating voltages are reduced.
 Thus, any excursion beyond the datasheet maximum operating specifications is more likely than ever to result in component or module failure.

-Many automotive standards have been written on how to test for these various fault conditions depending on the region, the specific OEM, and application use-case.
-Among the many modern automotive and transportation/equipment applications that need to adhere to protection specifications are marine, truck, bus, EV, HEV, aircraft, military, heavy-construction equipment, ATV, and others.
+Many automotive standards have been written on testing for these various fault conditions depending on the region, the specific OEM, and the application use case.
+Among the many modern automotive and transportation/equipment applications that adhere to protection specifications are marine, truck, bus, EV, HEV, aircraft, military, heavy-construction equipment, ATV, and others.

 Working closely with a TVS device supplier, the electronics designer can speed the component selection process for a wide range of automotive load dump applications.
-As a top manufacturer of TVS devices, Taiwan Semiconductor has invested in the necessary test equipment to be able to program the tester for simulation to the specification.
-As a result, when we receive requests from customers for testing to various specifications, and for all forms of transportation vehicles, we can quickly recommend a solution to meet the standard.
+As a top manufacturer of TVS devices, Taiwan Semiconductor has invested in the necessary test equipment to program the tester for simulation to the specification.
+As a result, when we receive customer requests for testing to various specifications and for all forms of vehicles, we can quickly recommend a solution to meet the standard.
 Figure 5 is an example of a typical test.